 All students participate in Residency Week, which serves as the official kick-off for the Professional MBA program.
 This week helps students transition back into an academic environment.
 All activities are held at Texas A&M’s Mays Business School in College Station.
 Following is a summary of the week’s events:

-- Coursework: Students complete three academic leveling courses – accounting, economics and data analysis – that serve as the foundation for the program’s curriculum.
+- Coursework: Students complete an academic leveling course with accounting, finance, and statistics components that serve as the foundation for the program’s curriculum.
 Additional professional competency sessions on business communication, team building and self-assessment introduce skills that are developed throughout the Professional MBA coursework.

 - Networking: Professional MBA students have the opportunity to network with graduates, faculty and classmates through a variety of social events.
 These activities encourage students to interact informally with each other and the faculty so they develop a camaraderie that continues into the classroom.